-Divorce Mediation Training
+Divorce Mediation Training Program

 Courses touch upon the following subject areas:

-- The court perspective on divorce, alimony and property division
+Laws related to divorce, alimony and property division

-- Effective techniques to deal with an impasse
+Effective techniques to deal with impasse

 Continuing Education Credits for Attorneys and Counselors